-The assessment by Robert A. Moore concludes that the Bellevue Hotel, the Grand National Hotel, the Imperial Hotel, the London Tavern Hotel, The Paddington, the Paddington Inn Hotel, and the Unicorn Hotel meet all the seven criteria for heritage listing at a local level.
-The consultant recommends the listing of those hotels in Schedule 5 of the Woollahra LEP 2014.
-Below, we have included the statement of significance for each hotel.
+The assessment by Robert A. Moore concludes that the Bellevue Hotel, the Grand National Hotel, the Imperial Hotel, the London Tavern Hotel, The Paddington (formerly Paddington Arms Hotel), the Paddington Inn Hotel, and the Unicorn Hotel meet all the seven criteria for heritage listing at a local level and recommends their listing in Schedule 5 of the Woollahra LEP 2014.
+Below, we have included the Statement of Significance for each hotel.